MaastrichtU-IDS/best-practices/docs/education-workshops.md

 Follow the workshop at https://carlosug.github.io/IDS-RDM-202019-FSFDAWR/

-IDS aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
+IDS aims is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
 The lessons below were designed for those interested in working with social science data in R.

 The curriculum for these students will be: